raspibolt/raspibolt/rtl.md

 With the Tor browser (link this), you can access this onion address from any device.

-**Congratulations!**
-You now have Ride the Lightning running to manage your Lightning service on our own node.

 ### Enable 2-Factor-Authentication

 If you want to be extra careful, you can enable 2FA for access to your RTL interface.